Miayl/jekyll-page/typesetting-guide.md

 ![](./images/t_clip_vec_button.png)

 Allows you to draw non-rectangle clips.
-Please note that only rectangle clips can be combined with the transformation tag `\t`
+Please note that only rectangle clips can be combined with the transformation tag `\t`.

 [Basic tags](#basic-tags)